cara380nm/candlekeep/rex.md

     - Ritual only: Locate Animals or Plants
     - Ritual only: Skywrite
     - Ritual only: Silence
-    - Ritual only: Animal Messenger
+    -disabled Ritual only: Animal Messenger
     - Ritual only: Beast Sense
   - Level 3:
     - Dispel magic [^warlock]